 Fresh air from the fan discharge is supplied to point (a) at a pressure slightly above atmospheric.
 Some of the air flows away from the HVAC unit; thus, preventing ingestion of outside air.
-A portion of the air returns to the HVAC unit, passing through point (b).
+A portion of the air returns to the HVAC unit, passing through points (b) and (c).
 The quantity of air returning to the unit is minimized by the high-pressure loss in the mitered elbows.
-This pressure loss ensures that the air entering the condensate drip pan does not produce blowing and geysering and an aerosol mist.
+This pressure loss plus the air flowing through the bypass connected at point (c) ensures that the air entering the condensate drip pan does not produce blowing and geysering and an aerosol mist.
 Condensate flows through the device without being trapped.
 At the same time, the counter-flow of condensate and air creates a pulsing action that ensures free passage of debris.
 Hence, the potential for freeze-up and flow blockage (common problems with traps) is nil.